giannhspap24/multiple_controllers/README.md

 Given the .txt files of MCLSs for each graph, execute the matlab scripts to perform experiments.
 In case of failure in either Phase 1 or 2, we provide some example files for reproducibility into the folder 'Example'

+Execute on MATLAB terminal: 'loac('example.mat')'.
+Then locate in MATLAB directory the .txt files of MCLSs.